Shoulder to Shoulder International Service Learning Programs

 Explore.
 Serve.
 Learn.

-Lasell's Shoulder to Shoulder Programs could be right for you if you are looking to explore the world, serve local communities, and through service.
+Lasell's Shoulder to Shoulder Programs could be right for you if you are looking to explore the world, serve local communities, and engage in other cultures through service.

 Apply to Shoulder to Shoulder Programs

-Ecotourism in Brazil is a one week on-the-ground, service-based experience.
-During their stay, students are taking educational trips to learn about the region's ecosystem and visiting local communities and non-government organizations that help sustain the economy of the Amazonian locals.
-Read about their experiences in the Amazon at their blog: http://ecotourismatlasell.blogspot.com
+Ecotourism in Belize is a one week on-the-ground, service-based experience.
+During their stay, students are taking educational trips to learn about the region's ecosystem and visiting local communities and non-government organizations that help sustain the economy of the locals.
+Read about their experiences on their blog!

 Shoulder to Shoulder: Ecuador

-Each January Lasell College students, staff, and faculty travel for 7 days to Ecuador to participate in environmental service-learning.
+During spring break in March, Lasell College students, staff, and faculty travel for 7 days to Ecuador to participate in environmental service-learning.
 Students learn about Ecuador's biodiversity & sustainable agriculture while working to protect Ecuador's gorgeous environment and serving youth in the local community.
 Participants should expect group accommodations in hostels, homestays and cabins (with and without electricity), and full days of intensive manual labor and reflective intellectual work.
-Preparation for the program happens during the Fall semester as a part of SVL203: Environmental Service in Ecuador.
+Preparation for the program happens during the Spring semester as a part of SVL203: Environmental Service in Ecuador.
 This course is required for all participants and covers the climate, ecology, history, and culture of Ecuador, in addition to addressing pre-trip travel administrative details and some language study.
-Participants are selected each spring through the shoulder to shoulder application process.
+Participants are selected through the shoulder to shoulder application process.